 Experts expect a rise in automotive hacking in 2021.
-The growth of automation empowered vehicles has opened a floodgate of vulnerabilities wherein hackers gain access to these vehicles through Bluetooth and WiFi technologies.
+The growth of automation-empowered vehicles has opened a floodgate of vulnerabilities wherein hackers gain access to these vehicles through Bluetooth and WiFi technologies.
 Self-driving or autonomous vehicles, with their complex mechanisms, have become a prime target for cyber-criminals.
 These vehicles can be accessed through microphones which are used for eavesdropping.
 Autonomous vehicles will require a higher level of cyber security to protect them from vulnerability.

 IoT with 5G connectivity

-Technologies like IoT and 5G is enabling hyper-connectivity among millions of devices and enriching human-machine interaction.
+Technologies like IoT and 5G are enabling hyper-connectivity among millions of devices and enriching human-machine interaction.
 These evolving technologies are susceptible to external threats.
 Connected devices are vulnerable to malware and require stringent security measures to ensure the safeguard of data.
 5G architecture is still in its nascent stage of development and hence it will require a lot of research to find loopholes within the system.
 Manufacturers will need to build sophisticated 5G hardware and software to prevent data breaches in the future.

 Rise of enterprise-level CSOs

 Cyber incidents such as siegeware attacks on infrastructure management systems, increasing OT/OT system vulnerabilities, and GPS spoofing attacks have been on the rise.
 Most businesses that heavily rely on an IT security-centric approach are inadequate in dealing with the effect of security risks on physical safety.
 More organizations are likely to deploy enterprise-level Chief Security Officers (CSOs) to seamlessly collaborate with multiple security-oriented silos.
-These CSO can encapsulate physical security, IT security, OT security, product management security, and supply chain security into a singular, centralised model.
+These CSO can encapsulate physical security, IT security, OT security, product management security, and supply chain security into a singular, centralized model.

 Secure Access Service Edge (SASE)

-SASE technology enables organisations to robustly secure remote workforce and cloud applications by routing the network traffic through a cloud-based security stack.
+SASE technology enables organizations to robustly secure remote workforce and cloud applications by routing the network traffic through a cloud-based security stack.
 According to a Gartner report, 40% of businesses are expected to implement SASE by 2024, a staggering increase from less than 1% in 2018.